cobmin/nextjstypescript/_posts/Bring-Pixel-Art-to-Life.md

 ## Further Help
 Embarking on your creative journey in LooperLands should be exciting and seamless.
 However, if you find yourself needing assistance or have questions along the way, don't hesitate to reach out.

-**Discord Support:** Join us on Discord and head to the creators-connect channel.
+- **Discord Support:** Join us on Discord and head to the creators-connect channel.
 It's a great place to seek advice, share experiences, and get answers from both the community and team members.
-**Connect with Me:** For more personalized support or to share your progress, feel free to contact me on my social media platforms.
+- **Connect with Me:** For more personalized support or to share your progress, feel free to contact me on my social media platforms.
 I'm here to help and excited to see what you create!

 Remember, asking for help is part of the learning process, and our community is always here to support and inspire.

 ## Final Thoughts
 This guide has walked you through the journey of bringing your artistic vision to life in LooperLands.
 From the initial steps of becoming a creator and minting your NFTs, to the exciting phase of uploading your creations and engaging with your community, each step is designed to streamline your creative process.
 Remember, tools like [Maize](https://maizehelps.art) are there to handle the technical aspects, allowing you to focus more on your art and less on the complexities of NFT creation and distribution.
 I hope this guide helps you unlock the full potential of your creativity in LooperLands, enhancing both your artistic expression and community engagement.

+### Explore My Collection and Access Cob's Farm
+As you embark on your own journey in LooperLands, I invite you to explore my personal collection, which showcases the creations that have made Cob's Farm a reality.
+By visiting my collection on [LoopExchange](https://loopexchange.art/collection/cobsfarm), you'll get a glimpse of the creative possibilities within LooperLands and gain access to my game, Cob's Farm.

+If you're curious about the game and the world I've help build, check out [this article](https://www.cobmin.com/posts/Introducing-Alpha-Fields) about Cob's Farm.
+It's a testament to the power of creativity and community in the world of digital art and gaming.

+Your artistic journey in LooperLands is just the beginning.
+Who knows?
+Your creations might inspire a new world of their own.
+Happy creating, and I look forward to seeing you in LooperLands!